Skip to content

 Setup

-All service accounts and IAM bindings are created automatically by just gcp init-stage:
+The web/worker and validator service accounts are created automatically by just gcp init-stage:

-just gcp init-stage dev # Creates both SAs + all bindings
+just gcp init-stage dev # Creates web/worker + validator SAs + all bindings

 just gcp init-stage prod # Same for production